Greywater System Installation: Complete Guide to Water Reuse in 2026

 Can I use greywater to water my vegetable garden?

-No — greywater should never be used on edible crops, especially root vegetables or anything where the water might contact the portion you eat.
+No, greywater should never be used on edible crops, especially root vegetables or anything where the water might contact the portion you eat.
 Greywater can contain bacteria, soap residues, and trace pathogens that pose food safety risks.
 Stick to ornamental plants, established trees, shrubs, and lawns when using greywater for irrigation.

 How much water can a greywater system actually save?

-Are greywater systems worth it for homeowners?
+Are greywater systems worth it for homeowners in 2026?

 Find Trusted & Licensed Plumbers in Ohio